Generic Name: secnidazole (sek NID a zole)

 What is Solosec?

-Solosec is a prescription medicine used to treat bacterial vaginal infections in adult women.
+Solosec oral granules are a prescription medicine used in women to treat bacterial vaginal infections.

 How should I take Solosec?